legendarycode3/time-lock-wallet/README.md

 # Time Lock Smart Contract
-A secure timelock smart contract
+A secure timelock smart contract that enforces delayed execution of privileged actions,

 ## Project Overview
 A time lock smart contract is a secure vault for your digital assets that restricts withdrawals until a specific future date or block number. </br>